ankschoubey/old-blog/_posts/2021-01-21-business-ethics.md

 Princple-Agent Problem:
 - The Principle wants agents to act liek the principle
 - The agent who do act like principle get rewarded

+## A Thought Experiment:

+What if you were only ethical in your business.
+Ie. You'll only sell what other people truely want at a price that is reasonable.

+A few things will happen:
+1. At least initially you'll be happy.
+Or atleast you'll be happy in terms of ethics.
+2. The world will seem to go ahead of you.
+Since almost everyone is cheating.
+Manipulating people to buy unnecessary things that they don't need.
+3. Your product line will be very small.
+Detergents, Clothes, Food, Medical.
+4. Your company size will be likely small since you don't make a lot of profit. and you don't have venture funding since you are not a quote ponzi scheme startup.
+5. You'll suffer.
+Unnecessarily.
+Your family will suffer from income loss.

 [^1]: Simon Sinek
 [^2]: Mark Manson